Frequently Asked Questions

 What is OddsGuard?

-OddsGuard is a free real-time sports odds comparison service.
-Whenever you view a market on a supported sportsbook, OddsGuard shows you the same selection's price across our feed of 75+ price comparison sources so you can weigh prices and promotions side-by-side before you bet.
-We do not take bets — we only compare prices.
+OddsGuard is a free, real-time sports odds comparison service.
+Whenever you’re looking at a market on a supported sportsbook, we show you the same selection’s price across our feed of 75+ price sources — so you can spot the best price (and the best promotions) side by side, before you bet.

 How does OddsGuard work?